Canadian Team Members

-My name is Teresa Alal Marino from Eastern Equatoria of South Sudan.
-I was born in the village Obbo Palotaka, Ayaci County.
-I left South Sudan because of the civil war and went to a Kenyan refugee camp in 1994 with my three sons and a nephew.
-It took us five (5) years before resettlement in the United States of America, February 11, 1999.
+My name is Teresa Alal Marino from South Sudan Eastern Equatorial.
+I was born in the village Obbo Palotaka Ayaci County.
+I left South Sudan because of the civil war and went to Kenya refugee’s camp in 1994 with my three sons and a nephew it took us five (5) years before resettlement to United States of America.
+In Feb11, 1999.

 I am the founder of South Sudan Farmers Without Borders (SSFWB) a U.S.A.
 501(c)(3) non-profit Organization.

-As a people who have faced war for almost 30 years, they need new farming skills to move beyond the current primitive farming methods and embrace the vision that HPI is introducing to her people in the Palotaka region.
-Improving their farming practices will ensure their food security and empower them to be economically independent.
+As people who face war for almost 30 years they need new farming skills.
+Organize them in groups and educate them with skills to improve their farming for food security and empower them to be economically independent.